 15. Feel the music

 Feel the vibe, enjoy the music and carnival atmosphere at the Up the Creek Music Festival on the banks of the Breede River about halfway between Malgas and Swellendam.
-The 2020 lineup included Cross Current, the Blue Broers, Hot Water, the Flying Bantu, the Van Der Mentals and The Kiffness but had to be cancelled because of Covid-19.
-The next one is scheduled for February 2022.
+The 2020 lineup included Cross Current, the Blue Broers, Hot Water, the Flying Bantu, the Van Der Mentals and The Kiffness but had to be cancelled because of the pandemic.

 16. Take a drive to De Hoop Nature Reserve